Library videoconferencing technology makes connectivity easier and more accessible for a range of remote communication needs in the Austin community:

 - connect homebound individuals to community meetings held at libraries

-- Library staff will assist customers with starting a videoconferencing meeting using the Chromebox for Meetings videoconferencing cart, but will not provide technical assistance or troubleshooting for devices outside the Library.
+- Library staff will assist customers with starting a videoconferencing meeting using the Chromebox for Meetings videoconferencing equipment, but will not provide technical assistance or troubleshooting for devices outside the Library.

 Sign Up to Use Videoconferencing